 Ctrl/Cmd + Shift + Go Rightto change the Order (if HOA).

-When we have done creating out different sources, we have to way to validate the operation.
+When we are done creating out different sources, we have two ways to validate the operation.
 We can either click on

 Ok, all the sources, rooms and outputs will be created, with a straight routing, or, we can choose to click on